Ivesey/ivesey.github.io/_posts/2017-06-14-migrating-lab-1.md

 1.3.7:

-But they told us to get AgentIds, not config ids!
+But they told us to get AgentIds in 1.3.4, not config ids!
+That was in 1.3.5!

 ``
-NGINXIDS=$(aws discovery list-configurations --configuration-type PROCESS --filters name="process.name",values="nginx",condition="CONTAINS" --query configurations[].\"server.configurationId\" --output text)
+aws discovery create-tags --tags key=webserver,value=nginx --configuration-ids $NGINXIDS ``

-``
+1.3.8:

 ``
-aws discovery create-tags --tags key=webserver,value=nginx --configuration-ids $NGINXIDS ``
+aws discovery create-tags --tags key=webserver,value=nginx --configuration-ids $MYSQL ``